mpanighetti/dnd5e-mote/docs/ch-5-character-options/species/selkie/index.md

 _**Hold Breath.**_ You can hold your breath for 30 minutes.

-_**Natural Armor.**_ A life spent traversing the icy ocean depths has given you a hardy resilience.
-You gain Resistance to Cold damage, While you are not wearing armor, your Armor Class equals 12 + your Constitution modifier.
+_**Natural Armor.**_ A life spent traversing the icy oceans has given you a hardy resilience.
+While you are not wearing armor, your Armor Class equals 12 + your Constitution modifier.

 _**Selkie Skin.**_ You can use your action to don your [Selkie Skin](../../../ch-6-mote-treasures/magic-items/selkie-skin.md) and shape-shift into your seal form, or doff it to shape-shift into your person form, which resembles a human (or the species of a non-selkie parent).
 Your statistics are the same in your seal form except for where noted in your selkie traits, as well as the following changes: